MCP TypeScript SDK (V2)

 Note

-Tools can return resource_link content items to reference large resources without embedding them directly, allowing clients to fetch only what they need:
+Tools can return resource_link content items to reference large resources without embedding them, letting clients fetch only what they need:

 server.registerTool(